slackhq/slack-api-docs/page_attachments.md

 * For [Incoming Webhooks](https://my.slack.com/services/new/incoming-webhook), send a regular payload, but include an `attachments` array, where each element is a hash containing an attachment.
 * For [the Web API](/methods/chat.postMessage), include an `attachments` property, containing a JSON-encoded array of attachment hashes.
-* For [Hammock](https://github.com/tinyspeck/hammock), pass an array of attachment hashes.

 ## Attachment structure